Hi! My name is Jio Maia!

 The second way is creating Flash designs.
 This is mostly how I created and gave direction to my style, by drawing designs that I truly loved and that excited me and proposing them to people, posting them online until somebody would truly resonate with them and want to tattoo them.

-If you have more questions, please visit the FAQ page.
+If you have more questions, there is more info at the FAQ page.

 If you wish to know more about my personal journey, you can follow my personal Instagram.